apache/maven-site/content/markdown/configure.md

 `-B -V checkstyle:checkstyle`.
 -->

-### `$MAVEN_BASEDIR` / `%MAVEN_BASEDIR%`

-If set, this is considered the base directory of the Maven project.
-If not set, the launcher scripts search for a `.mvn` folder towards the root of the drive, and if found consider that the base directory.

 ### `$MAVEN_SKIP_RC` / `%MAVEN_SKIP_RC%`

-If set, tells the launcher scripts _not_ to read the various Maven run command scripts before and after running the Maven JVM.
+If set, tells the launcher scripts _not_ to run the various Maven command scripts before and after running the Maven JVM.
-This is useful to get standard behaviour.
+This is useful to get standard behavior.

 ### `$JAVA_HOME` / `%JAVA_HOME%`